 What do you experience ?
 Now this is important.
 As you are intended to order the glasses with Blue Cut Anti Glare Lenses you must be curious to know what it feels like when you wear those lenses.
 In terms of the feel, there may be no difference but the view will be slightly improved.
 Technically the lenses will certainly provide protection against the rays of electronic screens.
 A cool thing that people around you will notice is the beauty of the lens appearance.
 They are not like any ordinary non anti glare lenses.
 In fact your specs will also not reflect back the flash of the camera in a photo-studio and the picture will appear much decent.
 If you are you night driver then this could be a good choice as these lenses do not lose much light when there is already scarcity of light at night.

 What about the blue cut lenses price & cost?
-Generally the blue cut lens price falls anywhere between INR 1500 to 2500 but at Zebriana®, you may order the computer eyeglasses equipped with Blue cut anti glare lenses priced at around INR 2000 (with frame).
-This price depends on factors like lens material & lens coating etc. When you buy a pair of these lenses, you actually pay for a strong lens material that won’t break easily and certain optical lens coatings such as Hydrophobic Coating, AR Coating, Anti UV Coating and of course Anti Blue Light Coating.
-Zebriana® branded blue cut lenses price would ensure that you have all those coatings in your lenses and stay there for a longer period of time.
+Generally the blue cut lens (excluding frame) price falls anywhere between INR 1500 to 2500 but at Zebriana®, you may order the frames equipped with Blue cut anti glare lenses for computer use priced at around INR 2325/- (with frame).
+This price depends on factors like lens material & lens coating etc. When you buy a pair of these lenses, you actually pay for a strong lens (not necessarily hard) material that won’t break easily and certain optical lens coatings such as Hydrophobic Coating, AR Coating, Anti UV Coating and of course Anti Blue Light Coating.
+Zebriana® branded computer glasses equipped with blue cut lenses would ensure that you have all those coatings in your lenses and stay there for a longer period of time.
 As a word of caution, don’t fall in the trap of cheap products.
-There are some sellers offering glasses with low quality lenses at unrealistically low prices.
+There are sellers in the market who offer glasses with low quality lenses at unrealistically low prices.
 We have observed that coating of such glasses get peeled off within few days.
 Moreover, a sudden breakage of lenses while you are wearing the eyeglasses may cause serious injury to the eyes.
 Hence for your eye safety it is better not to wear the glasses at all rather than wearing a cheap product that does not meet any ophthalmic standard.
 The best way is to buy those Blue Cut Lenses from an established brand.